Mozu/mozu-theme-helpers/README.md

   update <path>                           Update references folder.

-    --all                                 Download all versions of the Core theme in stead of just the version this theme exten ds.
+    --all                                 Download all versions of the Core theme instead of just the version this theme extends.

 ```